 Change – and all success and failure is really a form of changing our status quo – has a very large unconscious component, and when you only try to add new behaviors you miss the unconscious elements that will rear their ugly heads as you move toward hitting your goals: you can’t change a behavior by trying to change a behavior.
 It just doesn’t work that way.

-Setting a goal that’s behavior-based without incorporating steps for buy in assures resistance.
+Setting a goal that’s behavior-based without agreement from the system, without incorporating steps for buy in assures resistance.
 Sure, we lay out the trajectory, attempt to make one good decision at a time, and use every feeling, hope, data point, guess, to take next steps.
 But when we don’t take into account the way our brains unconsciously process, it may not turn out like we envision.
 Lucky there’s a way to manage our activities to take into account what a brain needs for congruent change and a successful outcome.

 THE STEPS TO FAILING CONSCIOUSLY

 In my work on how brains facilitate change and make decisions to shift what’s already there (my The How of Change program teaches how to generate new neural routes) I offer ways to create new synapses and neural pathways that lead to new behaviors.
-Take a look at the Change Model chart I developed, with a careful look at The Trial Loop:
+Take a look at the Change Model chart I developed, with a careful look at The Trial Loop – the steps we each take to learn, to add/trial something new:

 The Trial Loop is where the brain learning occurs.
 It’s here we iterate through several touch points: new data acquisition, buy-in, trial behaviors, and the stop/go/stop action (double-arrowed line between Beliefs (CEN) and red Stop) as each new element is tried and considered before new behaviors are formed.

-So as we try out new stuff, our personal mental models of rules, beliefs, norms, history, etc., go through iterations of acceptance, rejection, acceptance, rejection, etc. until the new is congruent with the norms of the system, something we cannot know before we go through this process.
-So let’s call our disappointments all part of the iteration process that precedes success.
+So as we try out new stuff, our personal mental models of rules, beliefs, norms, history, etc., go through iterations of trial, acceptance, rejection, confusion, trial, acceptance, rejection, etc. until the new is congruent with the norms of the system, something we cannot know before we go through this process.
+So let’s call our disappointments part of the iteration process that precedes success.
 Here is a closer look at my chart:

 THE STEPS TO CONSCIOUS FAILING